 But, consider this: if your electric lawn mower runs out of juice while you’re mowing the lawn, you have to wait for hours for the battery to charge as they use much bigger batteries than walk-behind battery-powered mowers.

-So, when it comes to very large yards, gas-powered lawn mowers or garden tractors are the best solution.
+So, when it comes to very large yards, gas-powered lawn mowers or garden tractors are a better solution than battery powered lawn mowers.
 They come in 2 main varieties ZTR (zero-turn-radius mowers) and lawn tractors.

 ZTR mowers are great for flat lawns with many obstacles.
-A ZTR lawn mower allows you to quickly trim grass around trees and work around garden edges.
+A ZTR model allows you to quickly trim grass around trees and work around garden edges.

 Garden lawn tractors are generally sturdier.
 You can use a lawn tractor to haul debris and some models can even plow snow.
 Electric riding mowers, on the other hand, can’t be used with heavy-duty accessories.

-So, are electric mowers better than gas mowers or vice versa?
+So, who won?
+Electric vs Gas Lawn Mower- are electric mowers better than gas mowers or vice versa?
 The answer isn’t always so straightforward.

 As for everything in between, it depends on your preferences.
 Do you prioritize power over convenience?
 Versatility over affordability?
 Is the operating range of your mower more important than its environmental impact?